19hours/sg-statutes/Acts/Government Proceedings Act.md

 (3) For the purposes of this section, “the Government” shall be deemed to include any public officer who in his official capacity has any money in his custody or control.

-(4) Subsections (1), (2) and (3) shall, so far as they relate to forms of relief falling within the jurisdiction of a subordinate court, have effect in relation to subordinate courts as they have effect in relation to the High Court.
+(4) Subsections (1), (2) and (3) shall, so far as they relate to forms of relief falling within the jurisdiction of a State Court, have effect in relation to State Courts as they have effect in relation to the High Court.

+[Act 5 of 2014 wef 07/03/2014]

 ## PART V